 Is there anything worse than investing significant time and money into (what you think) is an amazing piece of content only to have it flop?
 We’ve all had this happen to us before.
-Your team works hard on a new piece of content, you share it with your social audience or through an email, and then?
+Your team works hard to create more fan-favorite content you share it with your social audience or through an email, and then?

 It all but dies on the vine.
 No comments.
 Limited visibility.
 A variable content black hole.
 Sound familiar?

 It’s expected that not every piece of content is going to generate droves of engagement.
 But, if you are regularly seeing zero-comment posts on your social media channels, it’s time for action.
 Let’s discuss some ways your brand can ensure you put out more more content hits than flops so your social audience can’t wait to consume your articles, images, and videos.

 The #1 Mistake Brands Make When Creating Content

 Creating content is expensive!
 A recent study by Forrester said that CMOs are expected to spend nearly $119 billion on content marketing by 2021.
 With so much money invested, you would think that companies have figured out the formula for consistently creating great content.